CAR Cáceres: History

 The Club Amigos del Rugby Cáceres (C.A.R.
 Cáceres) was founded in 1981 from a split of the now defunct Cacereño Atlético de rugby.

 The name of the club was chosen by Manolo Molina (Moli) and by its first President Mr. Fernando Sánchez Pascua, who played as a fly half for Ciencias de Sevilla during his student days, and even participated in some of the Spanish National Team squads.
 Mr. Fernando was president from 1981 until his death in 2012.
 His passion for the youth team and the game are two of the most important characteristics that characterise the club.

 Rugby has always been linked to the university and student world, and the CAR was no different, and thanks to the fact that Mr. Fernando was a Mathematics teacher at the I.B.
 El Brocense, this institute was not only the place where the idea of founding a new rugby club was conceived, but it also became its social headquarters and for years its multi-sports court was the training place for Tuesdays and Thursdays.
 The Cáceres press called them "The cement Maoris".
-In gratitude and since the first youth players emerged from this institute, the youth team is known as CARIBE, joining the initials of CAR to those of I.B.
+In gratitude, the youth team is known as CARIBE, joining the initials of CAR to those of I.B.
 (Brocense Institute).

 Only four years later, in the 85/86 season, the C.A.R.
 Cáceres managed to be champion of Extremadura for the first time, becoming from this date the undisputed dominator of Extremadura rugby, obtaining, year after year, all the regional championships, except for the 88/89 season.

 Despite its continuous victories in the Extremadura competition, the C.A.R.
 Cáceres competed unsuccessfully on several occasions in the leagues for promotion to Primera Nacional (the second national rugby category after the División de Honor), until in 1994 and due to the remodelling of this in four groups, it achieved the longed-for promotion, losing the category the following year pushed by the relegation of the CR Liceo Francés from División de Honor de Rugby to Primera Nacional.

 During the 95/96 season it again won the right to represent Extremadura in the league for promotion to Primera Nacional, achieving it automatically when the number of participants in each of the 4 groups of said category was increased to ten, including C.A.R.
 Cáceres in Group D formed by teams from Madrid, Andalusia, the Canary Islands and Extremadura, this time yes, to consolidate itself definitively and until today in the same.